Naval Air Station Willow Grove? In a Cessna 152?

 When she'd arrived at the rural Pennsylvania airport she was told her instructor wasn't there.
 The idea, far from a plan, had been a few minutes of dual--as is customary with a low time student--followed by solo practice takeoff and landings.
 Instead, the guy behind the desk threw her the keys to an aircraft and said,

 "Why don't you go buzz your boyfriends house.
 The tanks are about half full, but that should be enough."

 No discussion about weather, no admonition about low flying (quite the contrary), no words about doing a careful preflight, no reminder of the old adage that sky above you, runway behind you, and fuel in the gas truck are all worthless.

 During the year we'd worked together we'd had occasion to travel on business in a lovely old G35 Beechcraft Bonanza.
-She showed an interest that went beyond simple pleasure in a sky-high perspective, so enroute I explained the instruments and controls to her and shared some of the things I'd learned in 25 years of flying.
+She showed an interest that went beyond simple pleasure in a sky-high perspective, so enroute I explained the instruments and controls to her and shared some of the things I'd learned in 25 years of flying up to that time.
 Fortunately, she remember a lot of what we'd talked about.